guytepper/1km.co.il/README.md

 <hr/>

-Face an installation issue, want to bring up your ideas or just up for a chat?
+Got an installation issue, want to bring up your ideas or just up for a chat?
 Join our [discord channel](https://discord.gg/P8uSsrR).